sebius77/cas-bundle/README.md

 # cas-bundle
-Bundle for SSO authentication in Symfony 5.4 or more and inspired By PraynoCasAuthBundle and yraiso/casauth-bundle
+Bundle for SSO authentication in Symfony 5.4, 6 and symfony 7 and inspired By PraynoCasAuthBundle and yraiso/casauth-bundle

 # Installation